 Welcome to IBECC 2023

-Sustainability is fast becoming one of the most important issues facing investors and businesses today, and assessing the risks and opportunities of a changing climate is now an imperative.
+Sustainability is one of the most important issues facing investors and businesses today and assessing the risks and opportunities of a changing climate is now an imperative.
+IBECC will address the issue of maintaining a focus on the deployment of sustainable business practices and transition to net-zero energy during times of geopolitical and economic uncertainty.

 Why should you attend IBECC?